Zur deutschen Version.

 C-q

-is the "quote" character, that tells EMACS, that the following
+is the "quote" character, that tells Emacs, that the following

 character shall be taken literally.
 C-j